 Yes, my friends.
 Yes indeed.

-First off, you have to know – these Autumn Glory Apples are amazing.
-They’re tasty for snacking solo, or in a prepared dish.
+For this particular recipe, I used Autumn Glory Apples.
 With hints of cinnamon and caramel, that fall flavor pops in any type of sweet snack you can think of – smoothies, muffins, pies, and more.
 And especially in this apple cinnamon mug cake.

 I’ve designed this apple mug cake for two scenarios: